lambdaclass/lambda_ethereum_consensus/docs/clients.md

 This is the ideal happy path.
 There are other ways in which this can work, and ways in which something can go wrong:

 - Not all users run their own node.
 They use services like infura or alchemy, that take JSON-RPC requests and process them with their own nodes.
 Wallets like metamask, for instance, use these.
-- There are intermediaries like flashbots, and MEV, which are outside of the scope of this documentations, that cause variations in the "who talks to who" diagram.
+- There are intermediaries like flashbots, which are outside of the scope of this documentations, that cause variations in the "who talks to who" diagram.

 In the [next document](architecture.md), we discuss zoom into the consensus node and how it works.